hackerb9/mktrans/README.md

   (Should this be done automatically if the image already has transparency?
 Yuck, more complexity.)

+  See the astrolabe example where running mktrans a second time on a
+    specific pixel requires the use of -S so as to not cause the image to be eroded.

+            mktrans a.png
+            mktrans -p 258,54 a-transparent.png
+            mv a-transparent-transparent.png a-transparent-transparent' without -S).png
+            mktrans -S -p 258,54 a-transparent.png
+            mv a-transparent-transparent.png a-transparent-transparent' with -S).png

+* Todo: put the astrolabe example on imgur instead of in github so people don't have to download the image when they checkout this repository.

 * Finding the coordinates for -p is a pain.
+(Tip: middle click on image when viewing with `display`).
 It'd be nice if there was a -P option which let the user click on a point (or multiple points) in the image to start the floodfill.

 ## See Also